Accessible Bathroom Plumbing: ADA Compliance & Aging-in-Place Design

 Get matched with companies for your specific needs

-Designing an accessible bathroom isn't just about meeting a code checklist — it's about creating a space where aging homeowners and people with disabilities can live safely and independently for years to come.
+Designing an accessible bathroom isn't just about meeting a code checklist.
+It's about creating a space where aging homeowners and people with disabilities can live safely and independently for years to come.
 The right plumbing upgrades can prevent falls, reduce burn risks, and eliminate daily barriers that make a standard bathroom dangerous or unusable.

 Key Pinch Points